 Keep Your Space Disinfected

 Germs in every direction, make sure they at very least aren’t coming from inside your space.
 Wipe down the keyboard, the desk and if you have to even the walls to keep yourself separate from the sick people in the office.
 At very least this lowers the possibility that you could breathe in traces of germs and illnesses.
+Most companies would outsource office cleaning from trusted professional cleaners to ensure that their workplace is clean and safe.

 Keep Your Stuff Yours